pimcore/pimcore/doc/Development_Documentation/07_Workflow_Management/03_Support_Strategies.md

 ## Expression Support Strategy

-The expression support strategy can be used if a workflow should apply to a entity under certain cercumstances only.
+The expression support strategy can be used if a workflow should apply to a entity under certain circumstances only.
 It's possible to define a symfony expression - the workflow then applies only if the expression is valid.

-##### configuration example
+##### Configuration Example

 In the following example the workflow applies to products where the attribute "productType" is equal to "article".